 “I would be a very self-reflective person too.
 Tour guiding operates in the realm of public history.
 I am a public historian.
-In other words, I talk about history to the public which is a very different subject to actual history.
+In other words, I talk about history to the public which is a very different subject from actual history.
 A lot of people get that confused.
 When you’re dealing with public history, you’re dealing with the narrative, which is we all live in a narrative of what we think Ireland is.
 So, I’m sharing my version of Ireland.
 The more you do that the more you realise this is a very personal thing.
-I really enjoy that.”
+I really enjoy that,” he said.

-Tourism is a constantly evolving industry, Jim says, and the key to being a good tour guide is to evolve as a person alongside it.
+Tourism is a constantly evolving industry and the key to being a good tour guide is to evolve as a person alongside it.

 “Staying really fresh.
 Making people feel like this is the first tour guide you’ve ever done.
 Making people feel that they’re unique.
 Making people feel like you’re not just regurgitating something you’ve done a hundred times, which happens quite a lot.
 So, you have to stay on your toes.
 That’s probably the hardest part.”

-Jim was resistant to answer where his favourite place to tour is.
+Jim was hesitant to share where his favourite place is.

-“It would really be wherever I am today.”
+“It would really be wherever I am today,” he said.

 However, after a gentle nudge, he settled on the West coast of Ireland and in particular the Dingle Peninsula.

 “That’s where I began and put my tour guiding boots on.
 I know it very well.
 I’ve been going there for 20 years.
-It’s amazing seeing how that place has transitioned and it’s a very distinctive culture down there to the rest of Kerry.”
+It’s amazing seeing how that place has transitioned and it’s a very distinctive culture down there to the rest of Kerry,” he said.

 But he finds pleasure in touring across the country and enjoys every area he gets to work in.

 “This country is very different.
 Each county is different when you get to know it.
-For me, travelling around Ireland is like travelling around the world.”
+For me, travelling around Ireland is like travelling around the world,” he said.

-Jim is excited to lecture at Portobello Institute and teaching on the programme taught to him just three years ago.
+Jim is excited to lecture at Portobello Institute and teach on the programme he studied a couple of years ago.

-He joins as a tutor for the QQI Level 6 course in Tour Guiding.
+He is a tutor on the QQI Level 6 course in Tour Guiding.
 He imagines he’ll be a direct and engaging teacher, something he picked up from his teacher for his Dublin badge, Sally Creegan.

-“I think I’ll be very direct.
+“I think I’m direct.
 I’ll be looking to elicit from people what it is they need to learn and then start working with that.
 There’s a very set curriculum.
 It’s very organised.
 There are lesson plans for each lesson.
 You can just deliver that in a very monotone way, and you can deliver the course but you’re not actually teaching individuals.
-I would be looking to go into each individual and figure what they need.
+I would be looking to go into each individual and figure out what they need.

 “When I did my Dublin badge here, Sally Creegan the tutor I had here was a fantastic teacher.
-I have my guru when it comes to how to teach tour guiding.
+I have my guru when it comes to how to teach tour guides.
 She made us into great tour guides.
 And that’s what she did.
 She went through us all individually.
-She’s a great teacher.”
+She’s a great teacher,” he said.

 Jim will measure his success in the role by his student’s right results in their exams to a certain extent but also recognises that real-life experience is a key factor in his student’s journey.

 “They all pass their exams as a baseline.
 Overcoming resistance and blocks.
 This is an intense course.
 There’s a mountain of learning to be done.
-Getting people to the other side and making sure they step into the industry.
+Getting people to the other side and making sure they step into the industry is important.

 “It’s starting off on the right foot.
 That’s important.
 This trade is changing all the time and no more so than now.
 Tourism is being totally reinvented because of COVID.
 So really making sure that they step out into the world with their eyes wide open.
-That will be success for me.
-Giving them the real deal.”
+That will be a success for me.
+Giving them the real deal,” he said.